alibaba/tengine/docs/modules/TFS_RESTful_API.md

 }
 </pre>

-The following request will use tfs as appkey to WRITE a TFS file with ".jpg" as its suffix.
+The following request will use tfs as appkey to write a TFS file with ".jpg" as its suffix.
 Access with this suffix is required.

 <pre>
 POST /v1/tfs?suffix=.jpg&simple_name=1 HTTP/1.1